PgBiel/elembic/src/element.typ

   // only effectively fixes the error if the set rules are individually switched to stateful mode
   // with `e.stateful.set_` instead of `e.set_`.
   stateful: 2
 )

-// Special values that can be passed to an element's constructor to retrieve some data or show
-// some behavior.
-#let special-data-values = (
-  // Indicate that the constructor should return the element's data.
-  get-data: 0
-)

 // When on stateful mode, this state holds the sequence of 'data' for each scope.